-This time, the audience was different – Magen David Adom ambulance with its crew, ten policemen, and coroner from Zaka organization who just confirmed that nothing could be done and it was time to put the body to a big black bag.
+This time, the audience was different – Magen David Adom ambulance with its crew, ten policemen, and a coroner from the Zaka organization who just confirmed that nothing could be done and it was time to put the body in a big black bag.

-Big thanks to Pavlina Schultz for photographs and assistance!
+Big thanks to Pavlina Schultz for the photographs and assistance!